 What is a Teacher Assistant?

-Teacher assistants work under a teacher’s supervision to give students additional attention and instruction.
-They work in public and private schools, childcare centers, and for religious organizations.
-About 37%work part time.
-Most do not work during the summer.
+A teacher assistant is someone who works under a teacher’s supervision to give students additional attention and instruction.
+They work in public and private schools, childcare centres, and for religious organizations.

 What does a Teacher Assistant do?